rohitdhavare/my-expenses-tracker/README.md

 1. Create a folder on your Desktop named **my-expenses-tracker**
 2. Place the provided file `expenses_tracker_runInDocker.rar` inside it
 3. Extract the `.rar` file
-4. Make sure your folder structure looks like this:
+4. Make sure your folder structure looks like thi

+##Developed By ----- Rohit Dhavare